rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 #### Create a New Repo

 [Create a new repository](https://github.com/new) and name it `YOUR_GITHUB_HANDLE.github.io`, replacing the placeholder with your username.
-Your GitHub username does not need to match your BlueSky handle, but your GitHub site name does need to include your GitHub handle.
+Your GitHub username does not need to match your Bluesky handle, but your GitHub site name does need to include your GitHub handle.

 #### Enable GitHub Pages